 CANBERRA BC ACT 2610

-Our standard payment terms are 30 days from the date you get a correctly rendered tax invoice from us.
+Our standard payment terms are 30 days from when you send us a correctly rendered tax invoice.
 For payment enquiries call our Shared services support desk on 1800 906 144 and when prompted:

 - select option 1

 - then select option 3

 - then select option 2

 - then select option 3 for accounts payable.

 You must also meet with your Farm Household Case Officer to develop a Financial Improvement Agreement.

 This agreement sets out the activities you must do while you get Farm Household Allowance from us.